DETAILED ACTION

 Regarding claim 1, Zhu discloses:

-A preventive safety device having a preventive safety function for control for preventive safety of a vehicle (lane assistant system of autonomous driving vehicle, see at least [0014]), the preventive safety device comprising one or more processors (all components implemented by processor, see at least [0059]), wherein
+A preventive safety device having a preventive safety function to control preventive safety of a vehicle (lane assistant system of autonomous driving vehicle, see at least [0014]), the preventive safety device comprising:

 determine whether a first operating condition for activating the preventive safety function is satisfied (detected that autonomous driving vehicle is drifting toward an edge or side of the current lane, see at least [0015]; vehicle is drifting off the center line moving toward the right side, see at least [0045]-[0046]),

-activate the preventive safety function in response to the satisfaction of the first operating condition, when the autonomous driving device does not have any of the intentions (if user intention is not to leave the current lane, lane assistance can be provided for automatically providing warning and correcting of the moving direction of the vehicle to keep the vehicle remained in the lane, see at least [0014]-[0015] and [0052]), and
+activate the preventive safety function in response to satisfaction of the first operating condition in a case where the received driving signal is not one of the specific driving signals (if user intention is not to leave the current lane, lane assistance can be provided for automatically providing warning and correcting of the moving direction of the vehicle to keep the vehicle remained in the lane, see at least [0014]-[0015] and [0052]),

 Zhu does not explicitly disclose: